WOMEESA Peer-Mentoring Program

-Our peer-mentoring program will facilitate supportive relationships between members in the same career stage, promoting learning from different experiences and empowering our members through their career and life journeys!
+Our peer-mentoring program will facilitate supportive relationships between members in the same career stage, encouraging learning from different experiences and empowering our members through their career and life journeys.

 How does it work?